The James Weir Foundation

 Based on the foundation's stated values and the chairman's guidance:

-1. Alignment with Founder's Vision: Edward Weir emphasized that chosen research areas must "closely align with the founder's vision to support improvements in health."
+1. Alignment with Founder's Vision: Edward Weir emphasised that chosen research areas must "closely align with the founder's vision to support improvements in health."
 Applications should demonstrate clear health improvement outcomes.

 1. Scottish Connection: While UK and international applicants are eligible, the foundation has a particular interest in Scottish institutions and research conducted in Scotland (note the separate Scottish Research Grant category).

 1. Innovation and Quality: The foundation states it “particularly wished to encourage innovative thinking and high quality research.”
-Applications should emphasize novel approaches and rigorous methodology.
+Applications should emphasise novel approaches and rigorous methodology.

 1. Institutional Excellence: The foundation seeks to “promote growth and excellence in high quality institutions.”
 Demonstrating institutional support and excellence in your field strengthens applications.